Properties of an Aloha-like stability region: Introduction

 \subsection{Related work}

 The throughput analysis of the Aloha packet system with and without slots can be found in Roberts \cite{Rob1975} and Abramson \cite{Abr1977}.
 The Aloha stability region problem was posed in 1979 by Tsybakov and Mikhailov \cite{TsyMik1979} who also solved the $n=2$ and the homogeneous $n$-user case, for both of which they showed $\Lambda = \Lambda_{\rm A}$.
 Szpankowski \cite{Szp1994} studied this problem when $n > 2$, with result expressed in terms of the joint statistics of the queue lengths.
 The use of the so-called ``dominant system'' in Rao and Ephremides \cite{RaoEph1988}, as well as Luo and Ephremides \cite{LuoEph1999}, established some important bounds on the stability region.
 Anantharam \cite{Ana1991} showed $\Lambda=\Lambda_{\rm A}$ for a certain correlated arrival process by applying the Harris correlation inequality.
 Using mean field analysis, assuming each queue's evolution is independent, Bordenave et al.\ \cite{BorMcD2008} were able to show $\Lambda = \Lambda_{\rm A}$ holds asymptotically in $n$.
-More recently Kompalli and Mazumdar \cite{KomMaz2013} obtained bounds that are linear with respect to the users' arrival rates, based on a Foster-Lyapunov approach.
-To date, characterization of $\Lambda_{\rm A}$ remains open for the general $n$-user case with general arrival processes, although it's been conjectured (\cite{RaoEph1988} \S V, \cite{LuoEph2006} \S V Thm.\ 2) that $\Lambda$ coincides with the Aloha stability region $\Lambda_{\rm A}$.
+Recently Kompalli and Mazumdar \cite{KomMaz2013} obtained bounds that are linear with respect to the users' arrival rates, based on a Foster-Lyapunov approach.
+To date, characterization of $\Lambda_{\rm A}$ remains open for the general $n$-user case with general arrival processes, although it's been conjectured (\cite[\S V]{RaoEph1988}, \cite[\S V Thm.\ 2]{LuoEph2006}) that $\Lambda$ coincides with the Aloha stability region $\Lambda_{\rm A}$.
 More recently, Subramanian and Leith \cite{SubLei2013} showed structural properties such as boundary and convexity properties of the rate region of CSMA/CA wireless local-area networks which includes Aloha and IEEE 802.11 as special cases.
+In a similar vein, Leith, Subramanian, and Duffy \cite{LeiSub2010} established the log-convexity of the rate region in 802.11 WLANs, which yields immediate implications for utility optimization based results to be applied to fair resource allocations.
+Gupta and Stolyar \cite{GupSto2012} considered a generalized model of slotted Aloha by allowing \textit{asymmetric} interference between concurrent transmission attempts on a collision channel/link and derived properties of the throughput region and its Pareto boundary (frontier) such as compactness, non-convexity, and the smoothness of the Pareto frontier.

 Besides its intimate connection with the Aloha stability region $\Lambda_{\rm A}$, the set $\Lambda$ has also been featured in an information theoretic context.
 Namely, in 1985 Massey and Mathys \cite{MasMat1985} proved $\Lambda$ is the capacity region of the collision channel without feedback.
 In the same issue, Post \cite{Pos1985} established the convexity of the complement of $\Lambda$ in the non-negative orthant $\Rbb_{+}^{n}$.